RealCyberPirates/CEMA_XMAS_CTF_2023/miscelaneous/christmas_eve.md

 ## Conclusion

 The challenge presented by `Christmas.exe` was a fascinating exercise in binary encoding and decoding.
-The process of analyzing the output, formulating a decoding strategy, and implementing it through a Python script underscored the importance of critical thinking and problem-solving skills in CTF challenges
+The process of analyzing the output, formulating a decoding strategy, and implementing it through a Python script underscored the importance of critical thinking and problem-solving skills in CTF challenges.